On the Continuity of the Secrecy Capacity of Compound and Arbitrarily Varying Wiretap Channels: Discontinuity of AVWC Secrecy Capacity

 Nonetheless, we will be able to show by elementary calculations that the unassisted secrecy capacity $\Cavc$ is discontinuous in the uncertainty set $\avwc$.
 Similar to the compound wiretap channel, we ask the question: if the distance between two AVWCs is small, i.e., $D(\avwc_1,\avwc_2)< \epsilon$, does this imply that $\Cavco-\Cavct$ is small as well?

-In more detail, let $\{\avwc_n\}_{n\in\N}$ be a sequence of finite uncertainty sets, which converge to a finite set $\avwc^*$ in terms of $D$-distance.
+In more detail, let $\{\avwc_n\}_{n\in\N}$ be a sequence of finite uncertainty sets, which converges to a finite set $\avwc^*$ in terms of $D$-distance.
 The question is then whether or not this implies

-In the following we will examine this via a simple example to show that \eqref{eq:avc_continuity} does not hold in general.
+In the following we will examine this equation via a simple example to show that \eqref{eq:avc_continuity} does not hold in general.